The Bankrate promise

 If your move is temporary

-If your move is short-term and you plan on returning to your current city in the future, you may want to rent out your home.
-This can provide some security knowing there’s a place for you to live when you return can provide security and peace of mind — and when you factor in closing costs, it may even cost less than selling it and purchasing another home at a later date.
+If your move is short-term and you plan on returning to your current city in the future, you may want to keep your home and rent it out in the meantime.
+Knowing there will be a place for you to live when you return can provide security and peace of mind — and when you factor in closing costs, it may even cost less than selling and purchasing another home at a later date.

 Extra income can be hard to turn down!
 But if you decide to rent your current home and want to buy another one with a mortgage, keep in mind that lenders will consider rental income when determining your financing.
 In some cases, a lender will only allow a portion of your rental income, typically up to 75 percent, to be counted as an income source.
 In addition, you will be carrying two mortgages at once, so make sure this is something you are financially able to take on.

 If you expect home values will go up in your area

-It’s impossible to foresee with 100 percent accuracy what the housing market in your area will look like.
+It’s impossible to foresee with 100 percent accuracy where the housing market is headed.
 That being said, you may be able make an informed prediction.
-If you expect that your current home’s value will increase within a few years or less, you might want to consider renting it out and then selling it later on to take advantage of appreciation.
+If you expect that your current home’s value will increase within a few years or less, you might want to consider renting it out now and selling later, to take advantage of the price appreciation.

 Both renting and selling a home will incur costs.
-One of the most important considerations to make is whether the rental income you’d receive for your home is enough to cover the mortgage and upkeep.
-Owning and maintaining a rental property comes with costs, and you want the endeavor to be as profitable as possible.
+One of the most important things to think about is whether the rental income you’d receive will be enough to cover the property’s mortgage and upkeep.

-To determine how much rental income you can reasonably expect to earn, take a look at what other similar properties are charging and weigh that against the costs of owning and maintaining the property — mortgage payments, maintenance, repairs, taxes, hiring a property management company.
-From there, you can gauge whether you’ll be able to recoup your expenses and then some.
+To determine how much rental income you can reasonably expect to earn, take a look at what other similar properties are charging and weigh that against the costs of owning and maintaining the property — mortgage payments, maintenance, repairs, taxes, insurance premiums, potentially hiring a property management company.
+From there, you can gauge whether you’ll be able to recoup your expenses, and maybe even turn a profit.

-- Mortgage: Even though you’ll be renting your home (and presumably generating income), you’re still responsible for ensuring the mortgage is paid, which may not be entirely covered by the rent you bring in.
+- Mortgage: Even though you’ll be earning rental income, you’re still responsible for paying the mortgage, which may or may not be fully covered by the rent you bring in.
 You’ll also still be responsible for paying property taxes.

-- Home maintenance and repairs: You still own the home, so you’ll need to keep up with routine maintenance to ensure it’s fit for tenants.
+- Maintenance and repairs: You’ll need to keep up with routine maintenance to ensure the home is fit for tenants.
 As a rule of thumb, budget at least 1 percent of the home’s value every year (more if it’s an older property) to pay for maintenance.
-You’ll also need to budget for repairs and replacement of essential parts of the home, such as appliances, doors, windows and the roof.

 - Vacancies: Consider, too, the cost of vacancies between tenants.
 If a tenant moves out and you don’t have a replacement, that’s income you’re losing out on.